The Masked Reader 2023

 Link to St Helen's Phonics Guide for Parents and Carers

-In Foundation Stage and Key Stage One the children will have access to guided reading sessions weekly and have the opportunity to take home a book matched to their ability daily.
-This is usually a book from the Oxford Reading Tree Series.
+In Foundation Stage and Key Stage One the children will have access to reading sessions daily as part of the Read Write Inc (RWI) program used for phonics.
+All books are decodeable and matched to each child's phonic ability.
+The children also have the opportunity to take home a book matched to their ability in their book bags.
 This is to encourage the children to practise the skills they are being taught.
 Dialogue between home and school is encouraged through parent completion of reading diaries.

 In the juniors the children still have access to weekly guided reading sessions.
-In addition, with support from the teacher, the children are encouraged to select home readers from the class book corners.
+In addition, with support from the teacher, the children are encouraged to select reading for pleasure home readers from the class book corners.

-- It is expected that children spend 15-20 mnutes every day reading and recording in their RED book.
+- It is expected that children spend 15-20 mnutes every day reading and recording in their reading record book.

-- Children need to bring their RED book in each day and should be signed by parents at least once a week.
+- Children need to bring their reading record book in each day and should be signed by parents at least once a week.

-At St Helen’s, we use the Storytelling Schools approach, which supports all three main components of the writing process: planning, translating and reviewing.
+At St Helen’s, an approach which supports all three main components of the writing process: planning, translating and reviewing.

 The approach provides a scaffold for the planning stage where children formulate writing goals and then generate and organise ideas to meet them in order to have the intended effect on the reader.
 By providing a model story that the children learn and imitate, the approach offers children a structure for innovating and then inventing their own story.
 Mapping the story visually provides a strong support for this.
 When children have to translate these ideas into sequences of words in grammatically correct sentences in story or non-fiction genres the vocabulary, phrases and sentence structures that they have learned during oral storytelling provide a scaffold.
 Finally, the process of reviewing and revising their writing is supported when they collaboratively engage in the storytelling process.
 Effectively, the children are taught to ‘read’ over the story that they have composed when they say it aloud, and identify how far they have satisfied the intended writing goals.